What Are The Best Airlocks For Homebrewing?

 The Best Airlocks for Homebrewing

-In homebrewing there is 2 types of main airlocks people use.
+In homebrewing there are 2 types of main airlocks people use.
 These are the bubble/s-shape airlocks and the 3-piece airlocks.

 They are more or less the same in terms of the actual functionality of each one, both have a chamber for water and both use gravity in this water chamber to keep the water down and allow CO2 pressure to release through bubbling in this water.